twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-08-having-skills%zh.rst

 ------

 The commentary did not mention much about Having skill or on crafts.
 It separated into two groups, for a layperson and a monk.
 It mentioned for a layperson as any trades did not cause harm to others and without unwholesomeness.
 For a monk there are not many things to do, but in a large community there are many things.
 He can give a hand depending in his skills (e.g., teaching Dhamma making robes, dyeing robes, repair buildings.
 Etc.)  Having skill is also a big and wide subject which needs to talk and contemplate.
-It is also very important because it can have great effect in human beings and nature (human societies and mother Earth).
+It is also very important because it can have great effect on human beings and nature (human societies and mother Earth).
 It has connection to knowledge and educations.
 Human life styles and skills are variegated because of the broad knowledge.
 Wrong knowledge and skill make a man a bad and inferior person.
 Right knowledge and skill make a man a good and noble person.
 Therefore, knowledge and skill have great impact and effect in human societies and nature.
 So we should not treat it lightly and take it seriously with care.

 Livelihoods are also based in skills.
 So people use their skills for making money.
 Most human livelihoods are blameless and some are not.
 Some livelihoods and skills are very bad and blameworthy that it can create a lot of harm and destruction to human beings; such as liquor, cigarettes, drugs, chemical weapon poison, nuclear arsenals, etc.